zhusheldon/zhusheldon.github.io/docs/_posts/2024-02-01-an-introduction-to-regression.markdown

 When we have some data and we want to see what type of relationship exists between different features, then we can use regression.
 There are many different types of regression to determine what type of relationship variables share.
 The most simple type of regression is **simple linear regression**, which draws a line between two variables.
 This line helps us try and predict future target values when we only know one of the values.

-# An example through Python
+# An example in Python

 We can easily generate our own linear regression model using the Python programming language.
 {% highlight ruby %}